lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

 By the end of this guide, you will know how to:

 - Deploy a new LSP6 Key Manager with the last updates.
-- Transfer ownership of your Universal Profile through the old LSP6 Key Manager.
+- Upgrade your Key Manager by changing the owner of your UP from your old to your new Key Manager.
-- Accept ownership of your Universal Profile through the new LSP6 Key Manager

 ## Setup